marandaevans/FFR_Project/README.md

 2. Visualize data in a user friendly way. (e.g. graph, chart, etc).
 A pie chart shwing the amount of children in the different divisons of foster care in the United States.
 3. Retrieve data from a third-party API and use it to display something within your app.
 This feature appears at the top  the page under the logo and in the console.

+Media Query changes the background to white for viewing on mobile devices.
+Used Mobile View on VS Code (iPhone 8) with the following as the URL server http://127.0.0.1:5500/ to test.